All Posts

 One thing I’ve learned is that the discipline involved in the insight process, at least annually, gives banks clarity on where to focus efforts and invest resources profitably, even if the changes made are initially nominal.
 Nowhere is this more apparent than in how insight development impacts customer experience when it comes to your bank marketing strategies.

 Driving new depositor growth while retaining existing customers is tricky.
 After all, your longest-tenured clients have stayed with you for a reason, right?
 But fine-tuning and improving CX is key to both acquisition and retention.
-Given competitive dynamics and the potential economic roller coaster, balancing new customer acquisition, retention, and cross-selling is critical.
-Three areas of customer experience that your insight development should impact include:
+Given competitive dynamics and the potential for economic uncertainty, balancing new customer acquisition, retention, and cross-selling matters.
+Three areas of customer experience that your insight development should impact include the following.

 CX segmentation